-- For large sites, SMTP.com or Sendinblue are perfect.
-Either of these mailers can handle large numbers of emails generated from your site.
+- For large sites, SendLayer, SMTP.com, or Brevo (formerly Sendinblue) are perfect.
+Any of these mailers can handle large numbers of emails generated from your site.

-- WP Mail SMTP supports Gmail or G-Suite accounts.
+- WP Mail SMTP supports Gmail or Google Workspace accounts.
 This is a great choice for a small site.
 You can use a Gmail alias to send your WordPress emails too.

 - Other SMTP lets you use any SMTP server that you have access to.
 Some providers will limit the number of emails you can send, but this is another great option if you’re just starting out.